architectPhilemon/se-assignment-day-4-software-project-management-architectPhilemon/README.md

 •Can be challenging to scale for larger projects. waterfall methodologies
      advantages
+•Easier to measure progress through distinct phases.
+•Suitable for projects with well-defined requirements.
+•Clear documentation and well-defined stages.
+•Easy to understand and manage due to its structured nature.
      disadvantages
 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?